-Ten departments within MPLS have been granted Athena SWAN awards.
-As of April 2017, four departments hold Silver awards and six departments hold Bronze awards.
+All academic departments within MPLS have been granted Athena Swan awards.
+As of May 2021, three departments hold Silver awards and seven departments hold Bronze awards.

 Beginning in May 2015, the charter was expanded to recognise work undertaken to address gender equality more broadly, and now includes the arts, humanities, social sciences, business and law; professional and support roles; and trans staff and students.
 The Charter covers women (and men where appropriate) with respect to their representation, the progression of students into academia, their journey through career milestones, and the working environment for all staff.

 Athena Swan principles